82817/SpeedCameraViolations/README.md

 The first time a vehicle owner is eligible to receive an actual ticket, they will instead receive a warning notice

 Fines for violations are $35 for vehicles traveling 6-10 mph over the posted speed limit while in a safety zone, and $100 for vehicles traveling 11 or more mph over the posted speed limit.

+# Finding 1

+Number of crashes over time
+Number of records with kids age under 12

+While number of violations decline, number of crashes seem to be the same

+# Finding 2

+# Finding 3